shayanderson/lark-framework/README.md

 ### Database Model Schema Constraints

-Database model schema constraints can be used as database constraints on references like verifying foreign keys and delete cascades.
+Database model schema constraints can be used as database constraints on references like verifying foreign keys and deleting documents by references.

 #### Refs Foreign Key Constraint